Bomjan/Lyric/README.md

 ### Modern UI/UX
 - **Glassmorphism Design** - Modern, sleek interface with backdrop blur
 - **Smooth Animations** - Polished transitions and micro-interactions
+- **Toast Notifications** - Instant visual feedback for all actions
 - **Responsive Layout** - Works perfectly on desktop, tablet, and mobile
 - **Dark Theme** - Easy on the eyes for long practice sessions
 - **CSS Modules** - Scoped styling with no conflicts